Session 8:Natural Church Growth

 - What areas of strength can you identify within your church community?

 - What areas for improvement are highlighted to you in reflecting upon your church

 context when considering your chosen model of church growth?

-Share some of your thoughts on the Forum
+Share some of your thoughts Forum here for CMM students or here for LLM(R) students.

 Spotlight on Doctrine

 In 'The Provocative Church' Graham Tomlin argues that the New Testament says very little about “Evangelism”.
 The New Testament authors instead appear to hold the assumption that if the life of the Church is really in line with the image of the Church presented in chapter 2 of the Acts of the Apostles, then people will naturally be drawn to explore what is going on within the church community, and will naturally be drawn to seek to become a part of it.